-Methods of Study: Specific methods of study will be designated on the Assignment and Work (AWR)Record and are incorporated herein.
-Examples of methods of study for the student will include but are not limited to: Independent Reading, Textbook Activities, Problem Solving, Study Projects, Drill & Practice, Computerized Curriculum, Web/Internet Research, Library Research, Field Trips, Learning Center Courses Specific Resources: The school will provide appropriate instructional materials and personnel necessary to enable the student to complete the assigned work.
-Resources must include those reasonably necessary to the achievement of the objectives and must include resources that are normally available to all students on the same terms on which they are available to all.
-Assignments and specific resources will be designated on the Assignment and Work Record (AWR) Forms and are incorporated herein.
+Methods of Study: Specific methods of study will be designated on the Assignment and Work Record (AWR) and are incorporated herein.
+Examples of methods of study for the student will include: Independent Reading, Textbook Activities, Problem Solving, Study Projects, Drill & Practice, Computerized Curriculum, Web/Internet Research, Library Research, Field Trips, Learning Center Courses

+Specific Resources: The school will provide appropriate instructional materials and personnel necessary to the achievement of the objectives and must include resources that are normally available to all students on the same terms as the terms on which they are available to all.
+Assignments and specific resources will be designated on the Assignment and Work Record (AWR) and are incorporated herein.

 Methods of Evaluation: Academic evaluations will be designated on the Assignment and Work Record (AWR) and are incorporated herein.
-Examples of acceptable methods of evaluation include, but are not limited to: Teacher Made Tests, Student Conferences, Progress/Report Cards, Chapter/Unit Tests, Work Samples, Observations, Portfolios, State Standards Testing, Learning Journals, Presentations, Quizzes, Labs, Finals 8:30 am - 5:00 pm Students are required to report to their teacher as scheduled: Manner of Reporting: One-on-One, Email, Online, Phone.
-Time: 8-5pm.
-Day: M-F. Frequency: At least once every 20 days.
+Other acceptable methods of evaluation include, but are not limited to: Teacher Made Tests, Student Conferences, Progress/Report Cards,

+Chapter/Unit Tests, Work Samples, Observations, Portfolios, State Standards Testing, Learning Journals, Presentations, Quizzes, Labs, Finals, 8:30 am - 5:00 pm Students are required to report to their teacher as scheduled: Manner of Reporting: One-on-One, Email, Online, Phone.
+Time: 8-5.
+Day:

+M-F. Frequency: At least once every 20 days.
+Duration: Full Year.
 Location: Virtual or In-Person.
-The duration of these Master Agreement requirements shall be for: